jkrotkalis/nasa-stuff-react-project/README.md

-## Notes as I make this project real
+## Description

+Simple react project featuring public NASA APIs and homely styling.

 Now refactored to modern functional react/typescript and with a new feature (Astronomy Photo of the Day)!